Tag Archives: Bruce Avolio

 • Provide support,

-• Offer candid observational feedback,
+• Offer candid feedback based on observations,

-• Advocate for cadets who exercise leadership.
+• Advocate for cadets who exercised leadership.

 Additionally, participants who reported greatest gains in leadership skills and confidence were: